lvps/389ds-server/README.md

 ## License

 Apache 2.0 for the role and and associated tests

-EUPL v 1.2 for the "docker systemctl replacement" script by gdraheim
+EUPL v 1.2 for the "docker systemctl replacement" script by gdraheim (not included but downloaded when running tests)

 ## Author Information